Unit 1 Crime Conversations: The Jeffrey MacDonald Case

 Macdonald was a green beret doctor who was convicted of murdering his wife and two children in 1970.
-Watch this Segment on Jeffrey MacDonald for an overview of the case.
+Watch this video for an overview of the case.
 Errol Morris reexamined the case in 2012 for his book, "A Wilderness of Error".
-In it he claims the investigators "rejected, suppressed and misinterpreted crime scene evidence".
+In it he claims the investigators "rejected, supressed and misinterpreted crime scene evidence".
 In an NPR interview on "A Wilderness of Error" Morris also claims authorities "pursued an unethical vendetta" against Macdonald.

 Consider the following questions: